 Strong listening skills are important, but your attorney should also strive to educate you on the ins and outs of the legal system.
 At times, this means giving you the tough facts about bringing a sexual harassment lawsuit.
 Armed with this knowledge and plenty of emotional support, you’ll feel confident in moving forward with your case.

-The California employment law attorneys of the Gilleon Law Firm possess all of the qualities required for securing a successful outcome in your sexual harassment claim.
+The California employment law attorneys of the Gilleon Law Firm, APC possess all of the qualities required for securing a successful outcome in your sexual harassment claim.